ddella/OpenSSL/Public Key Anatomy/README.md

 n = 128
 >If `n` is the number of digits in base 16, just divide the number of bits by 4, since every hexadeciaml digit is exactly 4 bits.
 ## Fields
-This following information are always included in the public key file and in this order:
+This following information are always included in the RSA public key file and in this order:
 1. Modulus
 2. Public Exponent

 This applies to RSA public key only.
-It's based on a little bit of reverse engineering 😀
+It's based on a lot of readings, especially this [site](https://www.cem.me/20141221-cert-binaries.html) and a little bit of reverse engineering 😀

 ## RSA Public Key in PEM
 The first thing to do is to convert the public key `PEM`file to haxadecimal.
 The `PEM` file is the base64 representation of the key.
 For this example, I generated a 512-bit RSA private key (you never generate a public key) to keep the numbers small but in reality this is insecure.
 >RSA Public Key in Base64 PEM format